-How often should you get a raise?
+How often should you get a raise? (full guide)

-If you have started a job recently and passed the probation, you may need to wait 6 more months before requesting a salary increase.
+Note that if you have started a job recently and passed the probation, you may need to wait 6 more months before requesting a salary increase.

 Most companies have a yearly performance review which gives you the chance to bring up a raise.
 Keep in mind:

 - It's fair to believe that as you progress with your work and professional achievements, your compensation should increase accordingly.